BorgwardtLab/GraphKernels/graphkernels/README.md

 # graphkernels

-graphkernels is a Python package fro computing graphkernels
+graphkernels is a Python package for computing graphkernels

-This folder contains the c++, swig and python source code
+This folder contains the Python code only

+# Installation

+pip install graphkernels

+# Requirements

+GKextCPy